 Juanita has served as an adjunct professor at both Berry College and Rockford University.
 She recently came from a teaching position as an instructor at the University of Hawaii at Mānoa.
 Prior to that, she served two internships, one at WIDA Early Years and at Purdue University.
+In addition to teaching various courses, Juanita serves as a field supervisor for elementary teacher candidates.
 Before higher education, she worked as a school teacher in clinical and non-clinical positions across elementary and secondary settings.
-Juanita’s experiences as an educator and her commitment to equity and inclusion inspire her current research agenda.
+Her experiences as an educator and her commitment to equity and inclusion inspire her current research.

 - EDU 340 Multiculturalism and Culturally Responsive Teaching Through Sheltered Instruction

 - SPED 387 IEP Development: Assessment to Implementation

 - Ph.D. in reading, language, and literacy at Concordia University–Chicago

 - M.Ed. in curriculum and instruction at Arizona State University